Relationship

 I couldn’t even breathe

-I’m disappointed that you can live
+That you can live

-Live with the darkness beside the freeway
+With the darkness beside the freeway

 “Extinguished you mean?”